ny4rlk0/Remote-Access-Tool-Telegram/README.md

 Warning: Windows shows microphone icon at taskbar.
 File is playing on windows fine.
 /menu will show menu.
+/up C:/a.txt uploads a.txt to telegram.
+Warning: You can not upload files bigger than 50 MB.

 You can see help with /help.
 If you want bot to run English change